grame-cncm/faust/architecture/unity/README.md

 # faust2unity

-`faust2unity` transforms a Faust DSP program into a fully working Unity audio plugin, which can be an effect or a synthesiser to perform procedural audio.
+**faust2unity** transforms a Faust DSP program into a fully working Unity audio plugin, which can be an effect or a synthesiser to perform procedural audio.

-The compiled folder is a Unity package (i.e. FaustPlugin_<dspname>.unitypackage) which contains two different types of files :
+The compiled folder is a Unity package (i.e. FaustPlugin_<dspname>.unitypackage) which contains two different types of files:

     - Libraries (in `libFaustPlugin_<dspname>.bundle`) containing the native C++ part.
     - Two C# scripts (`FaustPlugin_<dspname>.cs` and `FaustUtilities_<dspname>.cs`) containing the methods and classes which link the native part to the Unity audio system, and manage the plugin inspector interface.